htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 =================

-Like all HTCondor jobs DAGMan will exit the job queue upon completion once the DAG has succesfully completed or forward progress is blocked resulting in failure.
+Like all HTCondor jobs DAGMan will exit the job queue upon completion once the DAG has successfully completed or forward progress is blocked resulting in failure.
-A successful completion of a DAGMan workflow is determined by the succesful execution of all the Nodes in the DAG.
+A successful completion of a DAGMan workflow is determined by the successful execution of all the Nodes in the DAG.
 DAGMan has the ability to be re-submitted upon failure such that only the work that is imcompleted is executed.
-If desired, DAGMan also has a way to allow the re-submission of succesful completions from specific states in the DAG workflow.
+If desired, DAGMan also has a way to allow the re-submission of successful completions from specific states in the DAG workflow.

 .. sidebar:: Node Success/Failure